What you say when you ask for donations largely determines whether or not you’ll get any money.

 - Keep it simple and easy to understand.
 Don’t make your donor or prospect try to figure out what you’re trying to say.
 Avoid jargon, acronyms, and insider language.

 - Tell the donor what impact their donation will have.
 People want to make a difference, so explain what their gift will do.
+Use your Core Number to help donors understand how they can help you change lives when you ask for donations.

 - Use donor-focused language.
 Say “you” and “your” more than you say “we,” “us,” or “our.”
 No one likes to hear someone go on and on about themselves.
 Donors want to feel like they’re helping to make a difference, and if you’re all “we did this” and “we did that,” it’s a huge turnoff for donors.